 Through this program, you’ll get 0.5 miles for each cent rounded up.
 So if you spend $100.25 on groceries, Flight Cents will round your purchase total up to $101.00 and you’ll earn 37.5 miles on that extra 75 cents, for a total of 137.5 miles on that purchase overall.
 Without Flight Cents, that same purchase would earn 100 miles.
 At the end of each billing cycle, Flight Cents earnings will be rounded up to the nearest whole mile and the total number of miles will be deposited in your AAdvantage account.

-AAdvantage miles are best used to book flights directly with American Airlines or partner airlines online or through the American Airlines app.
-Your miles will be worth 2.10 cents each on average when used for airfare, according to The Balance's calculations.
+AAdvantage miles are best used to book flights directly with American Airlines online or through the American Airlines app.
+Your miles will be worth 2.32 cents each on average when used for airfare, according to The Balance's calculations.
 That's the highest value we've found for any domestic airline's miles.